Confidential ClientRead More

 The Cardinal Rule of Target Value Design

 The target cost must never be exceeded!
 For this to be effective or even possible, full buy-in with the team is necessary.
 When improvements in the design result in increased costs, offsetting savings must be found elsewhere without compromising value.
-The team must be vigilant and not allow scope that will exceed target cost to be added to the project.
+The team must be vigilant and not allow scope that will exceed the target cost to be added to the project.

 Things to consider when setting target costs: